Financial Success Planning Guide Financial Aid Notification (FAN)

 You can request that certain award amounts (loans or Federal Work Study) be changed.

-You do not need to accept any “free money” or “gift aid,” though, such as grants or scholarships.
+You do not need to accept any “free money” or “gift aid" (such as grants or scholarships).
 Also, we will always award the “best” aid (i.e. grants and scholarships) to you first before awarding any federal student loans.

 You must accept your Federal Work-Study award through OneStart to avoid cancellation.
 If you were not awarded Federal Work-Study and are interested in receiving this type of aid, please contact us.

-Students must either Accept, Reduce or Decline the Stafford loans that appear on their Financial Aid Notification in OneStart Even if you have signed a Master Promissory Note (MPN), you must accept, reduce, or decline Stafford loan amounts in order for them to disburse to your Bursar account.
-If no actions are taken, the Stafford Loans will not be disbursed.
+Students must either Accept, Reduce or Decline the Federal Direct Loan(s) that appear on their Financial Aid Notification in OneStart Even if you have signed a Master Promissory Note (MPN), you must accept, reduce, or decline Federal Direct Loan amounts in order for them to disburse to your Bursar account.
+If no actions are taken, the Stafford Loans will not disburse.
 Please follow our online tutorials Accepting/Reducing Loans and/or Declining Loans for guidance.

 Note: Just "holding" your refund check from the Office of the Bursar is not a request to cancel your loan.
-You must accept, cancel or reduce the offered Stafford loan amount to reflect the amount you want to receive.
-If you cancel or reduce a loan, we cannot increase grants to cover the difference.
+If you receive a refund check wish to cancel the part or all of the loan you must fill out a Loan Cancellation/Reduction Request Form

 If my award amounts change, will I receive another FAN?